BlauGroup/HiPRGen/README.md

 Once you are in an environment where HiPRGen is installed, the tests can be run with `python test.py 4`.
 This will run the tests using 4 threads (you should use as many as your machine has).
 The working directories for the tests are in `scratch`.
 After the tests have finished, run `python -i repl.py` and inspect the `network_loader` object.
 This is the test Lithium / Ethylene Carbonate network. `test.py` is heavily commented to explain how to use HiPRGen.

+HiPRGen has a report generation system for visualizing results.
+For example, in `scratch/li_test`, run `pdflates LEDC_pathways.tex` to generate a PDF of the top pathways to LEDC in the Lithium / Ethylene Carbonate network.

 ### Design

 - species filtering: This phase loads a json generated from the database, generates a bunch of mol_entries, filters them by isomorphism and then runs each molecule through a hand crafted decision tree from `species_questions.py`.
 The resulting list is then pickled for loading in other phases.
 The reason we use pickle here instead of json is that some of the species questions append non trivial data structures to the mol entries which get mangled when serialized to json.